strongjun15/Narrow-One-Scripts/README.md

 | **My friend's language** | Set this to the language you want your outgoing messages to be translated into. |
 | **Adaptive text color** | Toggle the real-time contrast-aware text color engine. |
 | **Auto-translate new messages** | When enabled, any new message popping up in the chat log will be automatically translated to your language.
 (Disabled by default). |

+### Changelog

+* **Chat Mod with Translation v1.0** :
+** The first version.
+Added adaptive text color and translation feature on original chat mod made by Wolfart.
+* **Chat Mod with Translation v1.1** :
+** Modified Settings Medu's UI  just like other Menu's (Settigns, Shop, Squad, etc) in Narrow One ** Modified shortcut keys (You can know translate others' messages and the message you are typing with just one shortcut key `\`)
+** Fixed minor bugs related to Google Translator

 ### Additional Licensing